 Earth Day is every April 22nd in the United States in honor of Senator Nelson’s environmental teach-in first held on that day.
-The focus this year is on spreading awareness about the impact of plastics.
-Other initiatives include planting trees, Athletes For The Earth, and local trash cleanups (this one’s in the D.C. area).
+Initiatives include planting trees and local trash cleanups.

 What You Can Do for Arbor Day vs. Earth Day

 While Arbor Day is thought to be just a day to plant trees, it is really about environmental stewardship and leaving a better Earth for future generations than the one we currently have.
 You can do something as simple as learning your state tree, or if you’re feeling ambitious, you can share a picnic with friends and bake a dish using spices and other ingredients produced entirely by trees.

 Earth Day has become known for widespread, impassioned calls to action.
 But even if you’re not the call-your-senator-and-join-a-protest-at-the-capitol type, there are lots of simple ways for you to make a difference.
 Walking to school or work is healthy and cuts down on air pollution.
 Recycling, using your own grocery bags, and carrying a reusable water bottle or coffee cup are all good practices that help to cut down on waste and pollution.
 And, just like for Arbor Day, you can plant a tree or two.